Heracleopolis Magna: First Intermediate Period (2181–2055 BC)

 Partial view of the bas-relief from the north wall of a funerary chapel containing the tombs of district governor Neferkhau-(Nfr-khaU) and a woman named Sat-Bahetep (probably his wife)-(Sa-t, Ba-htp), dated between 9th and 11th Dynasties.
 It shows a funerary food-offering ritual for Sat-Baheteps's ka (between 2160 and 1990 BC).

 Herakleopolis first came to prominence and reached its apogee of power during the First Intermediate Period, between 2181 and 2055 BC.
 Eventually after the collapse of the Old Kingdom, Egypt was divided into Upper and Lower Egypt.
 Herakleopolis became the principal city of Lower Egypt and was able to exercise its control over much of the region.
 Herakleopolis exerted such great control over Lower Egypt during this time that Egyptologists and Egyptian archaeologists sometimes refer to the period between the 9th and 10th Dynasties (2160–2025 BC) as the Herakleopolitan Period.
 During this period, Herakleopolis often found itself in conflict with the de facto capital of Upper Egypt, ancient Thebes.

 Middle Kingdom (2055–1650 BC)

 Between the latter part of the First Intermediate Period and the early Middle Kingdom, the city became the religious center of the cult of Heryshaf, and the Temple of Heryshaf was constructed.
 Heracleopolis Magna and its dynasty was defeated by Mentuhotep II in c.
 2055–2004 BC, which ushered in the Middle Kingdom period.

+New Kingdom (1650–1069 BC)

+Pharaoh Horemheb is believed to have originally come from Herakleopolis, since his coronation text formally credits the god Horus of Hnes (Herakleopolis) for establishing him on the throne.